April 13th, 2022

 Furthermore, by the early 2000s, the NSVRC was launched, and shortly thereafter, after gathering feedback from the various sexual violence coalitions, SAAM as we know it was born.
 Let it be known though, even before SAAM was first observed nationally in 2001, events, marches, and observances took place throughout April and even included a week-long intensive effort, titled ‘Sexual Assault Awareness Week.’

 During the early 2000s, SAAM began to highlight ‘teal ribbons’ and the meaning they hold.
 Over time though, the premise began to evolve as awareness of SAAM grew.
-The focus shifted more towards providing education and prevention efforts in community spaces, such as workplaces, schools, and college campuses.
+The focus shifted more toward providing education and prevention efforts in community spaces, such as workplaces, schools, and college campuses.
 The teachings include prioritizing respect in interactions with others, understanding the concept of ‘consent’, the value of bystander intervention, and changing our behaviors.
 In even more recent years, since the 2010s, SAAM efforts have further expanded in terms of the audiences intended to be reached which now includes parents, faith leaders, coaches, and even Spanish-speaking communities.

-To return us to current times- March of 2020 drastically changed the lives of everyone across the globe with the outbreak of COVID-19.
-Subsequently, in April of 2020, the NSVRC launched the first-ever ‘virtual SAAM’ campaign which transferred the traditional teachings into a digitally-focused context.
+To return us to current times- March 2020 drastically changed the lives of everyone across the globe with the outbreak of COVID-19.
+Subsequently, in April 2020, the NSVRC launched the first-ever ‘virtual SAAM’ campaign which transferred the traditional teachings into a digitally-focused context.
 As such, 2020’s campaign highlighted what many already knew- that sexual violence, harassment, cyberbullying, and exploitation were far too rampant in our virtual interactions and the content we consume thereby requiring immediate and effective action against perpetuating cycles of violence.

 Because it is important to not only understand the historical and contextual roots of modern movements but to also enact tangible ways to take action, the NSVRC and sexual violence coalitions across the country have proposed ways you can be part of the change that is desperately needed.

-And most importantly: it all starts with our decision to believe survivors that we can effectively put an end to sexual violence!
+And most importantly: it all starts with our decision to believe in survivors that we can effectively put an end to sexual violence!